dolphindb/Tutorials_EN/streaming_tutorial.md

 ThreadedClient client = new ThreadedClient(subscribePort);
 client.subscribe(serverIP, serverPort, tableName, new MyHandler(), offsetInt);
 ```
-Whenever new data is published by the streaming table, the Java API calls the MyHandler method and passes the new data through parameter 'msg'.
+Whenever new data is published by the stream table, the Java API calls the MyHandler method and passes the new data through parameter 'msg'.

 3. Reconnection